agsandrew - Fotolia

 Spinning disk is dead!
 Long live spinning disk!
 It isn't unusual to read both of these headlines in the news nowadays.
 Of course, as flash prices plummet, it's increasingly common for companies to consider what flash -- either in a hybrid spinning disk-flash combination or in the form of all-flash systems -- might do for workloads, including for hyper-converged storage.

-The state of flash and hyper-converged storage
+The state of hyper-converged flash storage

 For a couple of years, NAND flash supply was tight, leading to price increases rather than the typical price plummet that accompanies an expanding technology.
 Since early to mid-2018, though, supplies have loosened, which has led to NAND flash price drops.